FME provides reader and writer access to files in CSV format.

-The CSV reader produces an FME feature for each line in each the CSV files residing in the given folder.
+The CSV reader produces an FME feature for each line in each of the CSV files inside the given folder.
 The CSV reader first scans the folder for all CSV files that are defined in the workspace.

 The CSV reader can also read data consisting of fixed-width columns without a separator, if the character spacing the data (usually a space character) does not appear in the data itself.
 Use the parameter Remove Duplicate Separators.
-(An alternative method is to use the Textfile reader and an AttributeSplitter transformer.)
+(An alternative method is to use the Text File Reader/Writer and AttributeSplitter transformer.)

 The CSV writer writes all attributes of a feature to an CSV file.
 Features of different types are written to different CSV files.